Why are we providing this information?

 Please refer to our Conveyancing Guide for the key stages in a conveyancing transaction.

 As part of our commitment to the highest service standards, every stage of your transaction will be dealt with by a suitably experienced person.
-In the unlikely event that the matter is still not resolved to your satisfaction, please contact our Director of Conveyancing Operations, who will review the complaint.
+If you are not happy with the service you are receiving, please in the first instance express this to the Team Leader responsible for your case.
+In the unlikely event that the matter is still not resolved to your satisfaction, please contact Charlotte Local – Director of Conveyancing Operations; please e-mail your complaint to email@example.com for Charlotte’s attention.

 In the event that you feel that a matter has not been resolved effectively within 8 weeks of lodging your initial complaint, you may contact the Legal Ombudsman within 6 months of receiving a written full response from us, subject to the complaint being received within the time scales prescribed by the Legal Ombudsman.
 The timescales are currently the later of six years from the date of the act/omission and three years from the date the complainant should reasonably have known of the act/omission.
 The Legal Ombudsman will normally expect you to allow us to consider and respond to your complaint in accordance with the procedure set out above, before they will consider it.
 The Legal Ombudsman may be contacted at PO Box 6806, Wolverhampton, WV1 9WJ, Tel: 0300 555 0333, Website: www.legalombudsman.org.uk